takenet/messaginghub-docs/docs/en/6-api.md

-It is also possible, and recomended, to registrar your applications using our Web API.
+It is also possible, and recommended, to register your applications using our Web API.

 ## API Reference Documentation